A Forager’s Guide to Ghost Pipe (Monotropa uniflora)

 There are several myths and questionable claims associated with this plant.
 The Indian pipe plant, for example, is often referred to as a hallucinogen by many people.
 There is no definitive answer to this question.

 • Native Americans used ghost pipe tincture medicinally for its ability to treat both physical and emotional pain.
-It is a sedative plant that helps control anxiety, panic attacks, and insomnia.

 • In Cherokee culture, the root was used to prevent convulsions.